abhishek-kumar-code/Redfish_Public/Specification.md

 | `PT0.001S` | 0.001 seconds. |
 | `PT1H30M`  | One hour and 30 minutes. |

+#### Reference properties

+Reference properties are used to provide a reference to another Resource in the data model.
+Reference properties are JSON objects that contain an [`@odata.id`](#identifier-property) property.
+The value of `@odata.id` is the URI of the Resource being referenced.

 #### Structured properties

 Structured properties are JSON objects within a response body.